 I’m going to walk you through the process of selecting a location for your flower bed, preparing the soil, picking plants, and finishing it off so it’s as low maintenance as possible.

-A few disclaimers before we start–I garden in zone 3b in the Canadian Prairies, so my flower selections are going to reflect that.
-My choices should work well in zones 2-8, but there may be other flowers that would work better or are more common in your area.
+I garden in Zone 3b in the Canadian Prairies, so my flower selections are going to reflect that.
+My choices should work well in Zones 2-8, but there may be other flowers that would work better or are more common in your area.

-It’s also impossible for someone on the internet to know exactly how much light your yard gets or the exact number of plants you should buy for your particular space.
-While I do my best to give you advice that should work, use your common sense.
+Disclaimer #1: It’s impossible for someone on the internet to know exactly how much light your yard gets or the exact number of plants you should buy for your particular space.
+While I do my best to give you advice that should work, trust your instincts.
 There’s no shame in having to buy an extra perennial or two after the fact, or moving a plant somewhere else next year because it didn’t work the way you thought it would.

-There’s not too many rules when it comes to where a flower bed will do best.
-You’ll have more plants to choose from if you choose a sunnier spot, but basically you can find perennial flowers for both shady and sunny situations.
+There are not too many rules when it comes to where a flower bed will do best.
+You’ll have more plants to choose from in a sunnier spot, but you can find perennial flowers for both shady and sunny locations.

 Wherever you choose to put your flower bed, you’ll want to make sure your soil has a fresh layer of compost and manure to give your new plants the best possible start.

-If you’re planting new flowers in an existing, overgrown flowerbed, you’ll have to weed and remove the unwanted perennials first before you dig in and add new ones.
-You want to give the new perennials the least amount of competition possible so they can establish good roots and get the nutrients.
-(Weeds are greedy when it comes to soil nutrients.)
+If you’re planting new flowers in an existing, overgrown flowerbed, you’ll have to weed and remove the unwanted perennials before you dig in and add new ones.
+You want to give the new perennials the least amount of competition possible so they can establish good roots and get the nutrients they need.
+Weeds are greedy when it comes to soil nutrients!

 Starting completely from scratch?
-Rototill the area in question, add soil, and get started, or lay cardboard over the area with a thick layer of soil overtop.
-(The cardboard method works best if you do it in the fall and plant in the spring, but it can be done in spring with a spring planting.)
+Rototill the area in question, add soil, and get started, or lay cardboard over the area with a thick layer of soil over top.
+The cardboard method works best if you do it in the fall and plant in the spring, but it can be done in spring with a spring planting, as well.